-- installation of underground conduits and cables from Ausgrid’s Willoughby Subtransmission Substation to the TfNSW Chatswood North Traction Substation (William Street, Chatswood).
-The cabling will be installed generally using a standard trenching methodology for most of the alignment, with under boring expected to be used for the crossing of the Gore Hill Freeway at Artarmon
+- installation of underground conduits and cables from Ausgrid’s Willoughby Subtransmission Substation (Clarendon Street, Artarmon) to the TfNSW Chatswood North Traction Substation (William Street, Chatswood).
+The cabling will be installed generally using a standard trenching methodology for most of the alignment, with under boring expected to be used for the crossing of the Gore Hill Freeway at Artarmon.

 - installation of a cable tray over the North Shore Line (a structure to carry electrical cables over the railway tracks) to provide a connection between Waratah Street and the Chatswood North Traction Substation.

-Associated infrastructure that would be installed as part of the main conduit and cable works including:
+Associated infrastructure that will be installed as part of the main conduit and cable works including:

-- about 15 feeder pulling pits, generally located at bends along the alignment (about every 300– 400 metres)
+- about 16 cable pulling and jointing pits along the alignment (about every 300-400 metres)

 - about 20 communications pits along the alignment